fgeck/homelab-k8s-v1-alpha/README.md

   - Some PVs that will be used for database and backed up on a daily basis.
   - Some PVs that just store some 'not so important data'.
 Can be used from the VMs storage itself, but must be checked against how TalOS behaves on reset/upgrade etc.
   - **Decision: [Longhorn](https://longhorn.io)**
-- [ ] Configure backups for selected PVs
+- [ ] Testing of Longhorn + TalOS
+  - Add a second disk to VM
+  - Configure it in TalOS (adapt config scripts)
+  - Verify `talosctl reset` does not delete contents of the disk
+  - Create PV + PVC; write some data to it using a Deployment; configure and do backup of disk to another disk; check for files on disk; do a disaster recovery once
 - [x] successfully deploy storage provider
-- [x] Talos extract secrets and use templating mechanism
+- [x] TalOS extract secrets and use templating mechanism
-- [x] Proper scripts for setup/teardown of cluster and cluster installation
+- [x] Proper scripts for setup of cluster and cluster installation (ongoing WIP)
+- [ ] Script to uninstall everything from the cluster
-- [x] Minimal README
+- [x] Minimal README (ongoing WIP)
-- [x] Write a script that fills in `secrets/values.yaml` from defined vaultwarden
+- [x] Write a script that fills in `secrets/values.yaml` and `secrets/secrets.yaml` from defined vaultwarden
+- [ ] Script that stores current `secrets/values.yaml` and `secrets/secrets.yaml` in vaultwarden
-- [ ] Use traefik ingress objects instead of standard ingress
+- [x] Use traefik ingress objects instead of standard ingress
-- [ ] Use a single wildcard certificate instead of a certificate for each service
+- [x] Use a single wildcard certificate instead of a certificate for each service
 - [ ] Successfully deploy crowdsec
 - [ ] Successfully deploy keel
 - [ ] Single postgres deployment to be used by many services
 - [ ] Successfully deploy signoz
+- [ ] Migrate stack from docker-compose to K8s
+- [ ] Expose USB HDDs in network as backup drives.
+Currently the Fritzbox exposes them as Samba Shares.
+Requirements:
+  - Longhorn can use the disks; according to [Longhorn docs](https://longhorn.io/docs/1.7.2/snapshots-and-backups/backup-and-restore/set-backup-target/) it should be possible to use a Samba Share
+- [ ] configure backups for important PVs
 - [ ] Enhanced security using RBAC